 In April of 2015, Miksang Publications, located in Lafayette, Colorado released, ‘Graceful Appearance: Passion, Perception Expression’.
 The book was a limited edition (100 copies) of Michael’s 108 favorite images chosen from thousands taken over his 35-year Miksang journey and is currently sold out.

 In 2015, Miksang Publications released Opening the Good Eye: A Path tp True Seeing available at: www.openingthegoodeyebook.com

 In 2017, Michael and Julie DuBose produced the Opening the Good Eye Book Companion, available HERE in pdf format.

-Michael resides in Halifax, Nova Scotia and is Director and Co-Founder of the Miksang Institute.
+Michael is currently Director and Co-Founder of the Miksang Institute.
 He also teaches all levels of Miksang Training in Canada, the United States, Europe and Asia.
 In the Spring of 2016, Michael travelled with Julie DuBose, to present the first three levels of Miksang Training in Kyoto, Japan.

 Miksang Institute Facebook Page